 While keeping active staves off issues like unhappiness and physical decline, it’s also OK to want to relax.
 Just do it purposely.
 According to U.S. News & World Report’s “The Art of Doing Nothing in Retirement,” there are a few steps to take to adjust to this new pace of life.
 First, let go of any guilt you may feel about making yourself a priority.
 But don’t let go of a routine altogether – instead, create one that helps you appreciate your slower lifestyle, and enjoy being in the moment.

 Creating a so-called bucket list is a good start to having something to always look forward to.
 But your list should continue to grow, not dwindle.
 When you check off one thing, add another.
 It should be an evolution of your wants and wishes.
 Don’t be afraid to reinvent yourself – then re-reinvent yourself.
 You may just surprise yourself with a new passion.

 It’s easy to slide into expectations from your family and retired peers – but it’s your life.
-Of course, you should include your children and spouse in your plans, but don’t let their wishes overrule yours.
-And be sure to include your financial advisor in retirement planning conversations.
-Not only will they be able to help you put together the financial pieces of the puzzle, but they will make sure you have adequate insurance should you take up one of the riskier hobbies.
+You can include your children and spouse in your plans without letting your wishes be overruled.
+And be sure to bring your financial advisor into retirement planning conversations.
+They can help you put together the financial pieces of the puzzle as well as ensure your insurance coverage fits your new hobbies and lifestyle.

 Remember, this is your retirement.
-It’s a chapter you won’t get to rewrite, so do what you please – as wild or laid-back as it may seem.
-You won’t regret listening to your heart and giving it a try.
+It’s a chapter you won’t get to rewrite, so follow your heart and your passion.
+You won’t regret giving it a try.